 Project Fi Cell Phone Plans

-Your online account gives you a clean overview of current usage, plan settings, payment method, account settings, call and text settings.
+Your online account gives you a clear overview of current usage, plan settings, payment method, account settings, call and text settings.

-The current psycho graphic gives you a nice overview of current billing period and data usage.
-Your plan tab gives you info about your current plan, device and phone number and offer some international features.
+The current psycho graphic gives you a nice overview of the current billing period and data usage.
+Your plan tab gives you info about your current plan, device and phone number and offers some international features.

 - The plan tab page you can manage the amount of data in your plan rename your device and order device protection, order a data only Sim card for free, buy a new device and pause or cancel your service at any time.

 - The payment method tab simply lets you manage the card you use to auto pay for your plan.

 - The call or text settings tab you can view all your previous calls, texts and listen to your greeting and add a call forwarding number.

 - The Account settings tab you can change your service address change your work preferences and change your privacy settings.

 The website design is clean simple and informative and you can also view all this information from the project Fi application on your device, you can also use your device to set a data limit and a data warning to make sure you do not go over your data allotment.

 Something else cool about Project Fi is that it puts your Google voice number into a Sim card I already made a post explaining Google voice and hangout, this is really awesome because it allows you to make phone calls and send text over Wi-Fi.